-Virtual production is transforming the production process for film and TV with real-time, virtual sets, and visual effects.
+Virtual production is transforming the production process in real-time

 Virtual production is a term used to describe a production workflow that uses computer-generated imagery (CGI) to create the appearance of a real-world environment.
 A virtual production workflow involves the use of CGI in combination with live action to create virtual sets, which are then used to shoot actors and scenes for a film or television program.

-Virtual sets are created using computer-generated imagery (CGI), meaning that they are not real locations, but digital renderings created from scratch inside an Unreal Engine.
+Virtual sets are created using 3D software, meaning that they are not real locations, but digital renderings created from scratch inside an Unreal Engine.
 The process could start by capturing images of actual physical locations worldwide—called photogrammetry—before creating 3D models based on these photos, which can then be manipulated into different sizes and shapes depending on what’s needed for the scene at hand.

 Virtual production workflows

-Virtual production workflows are a common example of efficient, scalable workflow management.
-When working with a virtual set, the director can adjust the scene in real time by simply pressing keys on the keyboard to change lighting, camera position, and zoom level.
+Workflows are a common example of efficient, scalable management.
+When working with a virtual set, the director can adjust the scene in real-time by simply pressing keys on the keyboard to change lighting, camera position, and zoom level.
 This gives them total control over how they see their actors within the environment.

 Virtual sets are also used extensively in pre-visualization (or "previs" for short).
 The purpose of previs is to plan out action sequences before filming begins; it involves creating an animated version of what will happen on set so that filmmakers know exactly how each shot should look before even setting foot in front of their cameras.